phillipashford/tri-correlations-nc-impaired-waterways/README.md

 # Correlating toxic release inventory data to North Carolina's known impaired waterways using QGIS and Mapbox Studio
+You can check out the end result of this project [here](https://phillipashford.github.io/tri-correlations-nc-impaired-waterways/).
 ## Contents
 - [Data Sources](#data)<br>
 - [Tools](#tools)<br>